ART: OPEN STUDIOS

-Our studios are open to all campers all day, every day.
-Campers in the 3 and 4-week programs, Rock Music Session I & II, and the Dance Intensive can come into the studios any time their schedule allows, to participate in structured lessons and classes, to begin a new project, or to continue work on an ongoing project.
+Our studios are open to all campers all day, every day to participate in structured lessons and classes, to begin a new project, or to continue work on an ongoing project.
 Staff are always available to provide instruction, assistance, and inspiration.

 PAINTING AND DRAWING

 Flooded with light, slightly elevated on an old rock foundation, the painting and drawing studio provides a panoramic view of the campus.
 At any time of day, there are campers in the studio, some working in concentrated silence, others chatting casually.
 Our instructors move from camper to camper, offering gentle, individualized guidance.

 Often, the camp’s animals and natural scenery find their way into the campers’ work, inspiring them to ask questions about the skills necessary for representational drawing and painting.

 A naturally cool spot on the lower level of a turn-of-the century barn, our rustic ceramics studio decorated with Faux Lascaux drawings is a favorite spot on campus.
 The fascination with one of the most ancient and most basic of human arts, the creation of a vessel, is particularly intense in children.
 Our campers will spend many hours working on their clay containers, designing a basic form, creating decorations, selecting and applying glazes.
 Other campers lean more towards making sculptures with clay, with works ranging from small animal figurines to entire cities.